Brian Deer

 Brian Deer is a British investigative journalist, best known for inquiries into the drug industry, medicine, and social issues for The Sunday Times.
-Deer's investigative nonfiction book The Doctor Who Fooled the World, an exposé on disgraced former doctor Andrew Wakefield and the 1998 Lancet MMR autism fraud, was published in September 2020 by Johns Hopkins University Press.
+Deer authored the investigative nonfiction book The Doctor Who Fooled the World in 2020, an exposé on anti-vaccine activist Andrew Wakefield and the 1998 Lancet MMR autism fraud.

 Career

 After graduating in philosophy from the University of Warwick, he became editor and press officer for the Campaign for Nuclear Disarmament and was a member of The Leveller magazine collective.
 Subsequently, he joined The Times, then The Sunday Times, first as a business news subeditor and then as a staff news reporter and feature writer.
 In the 1980s, under then Sunday Times editor Andrew Neil, Deer was the UK's first social affairs correspondent.